 We have seen enough brutality with our women and girls during our liberation war but in a sovereign country is it even anticipated by us?
-Recent series events of violence and sexual abuse have raised enormous fear about safety and wellbeing of our girls regardless their age.
-According to Bangladesh Mohila Parishad statistics, the number of women raped rose alarmingly in 2016 – with 1,050 women and girls raped in total including 166 gang rape victims and 44 killed after being raped.
+The recent series of events of violence and sexual abuse have raised enormous fear about the safety and wellbeing of our girls regardless of their age.
+According to Bangladesh Mohila Parishad statistics, the number of women raped rose alarmingly in 2016 – with 1,050 women and girls raped in total including 166 gang-rape victims and 44 killed after being raped.
 The number of gang rapes was 199 in 2015.
 Within the first six months of the year 2017, Ain o Salish Kendra(ASK) reported that there were 280 rapes, 39 attempts to rape; among these 16 were killed and 5 committed suicide.
-This number is just the top of the iceberg as many cases go unreported due to fear of societal degradation, victim blaming and perpetrators’ constant threats.
+This number is just the tip of the iceberg as many cases go unreported due to fear of societal degradation, victim-blaming, and perpetrators’ constant threats.

-With fifty percent female population, protection of women from all forms of violence is a fundamental right guaranteed by our National Women Development policy.
-However, sexual violence and brutality still remain as a conventional part of life for women regardless of their socioeconomic status, culture, and ethnicity.
-Physical and mental developments of these women and girls hindered due to severe sexual abuses and witnessed violence.
+With a fifty percent female population, protection of women from all forms of violence is a fundamental right guaranteed by our National Women Development Policy.
+However, sexual violence and brutality still remain a conventional part of life for women regardless of their socioeconomic status, culture, and ethnicity.
+The physical and mental developments of these women and girls hindered due to severe sexual abuse and witnessed violence.

 Ending sexual violence is in our hands.
-As long as women are treated inferior and less valuable than men, our achievements in sustainable development goals will not bring any positive change in greater context.
-We dream and plea a secure society for our girls and to do so, implement the laws without any hesitancy and ensuring timely justice have become a necessity.
+As long as women are treated inferior and less valuable than men, our achievements in sustainable development goals will not bring any positive change.
+We dream and plea a secure society for our girls and to do so, implement the laws without any hesitancy, and ensuring timely justice has become a necessity.

 Afroja Yesmin is a public health researcher and a development worker since 2012.
 Currently working in an International Development Organization, she is a passionate advocate for women’s health and wellbeing and truly believes that “When we invest in girls, everybody wins”.